ufal/npfl129/exam/questions.md

   (3) a full covariation matrix.
 [5]

 ####Questions@: ,Lecture 12 Questions
-- Considering a Gaussian mixture with $K$ cluster, explain how we represent the individual clusters and write down the likelihood of an example
+- Considering a Gaussian mixture with $K$ clusters, explain how we represent the individual clusters and write down the likelihood of an example
   $\boldsymbol x$ for a given Gaussian mixture.
 [5]